VGP/vgp-tools/README.md

 ### 10X Read Cloud files, .10x

-This is a very similar file type, with the distinction being that read pairs are clustered by having the same barcode rather than coming from the same sequencing lane, and barcodes and linker sequence is removed so that all the sequence should be derived from the source genome.
+This a similar file type to .irp derived from .seq, with the distinction being that read pairs are clustered by having the same barcode rather than coming from the same sequencing lane, and barcodes and linker sequence is removed so that all the sequence should be derived from the source genome.

 ```
 c <int:n> <string:bar>    the next n read pairs are in the cloud with the given barcode
 P                         a pair follows immediately
 S <string>                forward and reverse sequence, with the barcode and linker removed from the forward read
 Q <string>                QV scores
 ```
-The P, S and Q lines are exactly as described for an .irp file previously.
+The S, Q and P lines are exactly as described for an .irp file previously.
 The c-lines group read pair lines into clouds which are all the read pairs in which the forward read contained the indicated barcode sequence for the cloud (which is removed for the .10x file).
 In this case the c-lines are guaranteed to partition the read pairs (i.e. every